Value Summation: A Novel Scoring Function for MPC-based Model-based Reinforcement Learning: Simulation

 \section{Simulation}

-In this section, we compare the proposed value-summation scoring function with the most recent proposed scoring functions in the literature.
-The scoring functions used for comparison purposes are:\\ 1) \textbf{Sum-Reward}: Discounted sum of rewards $\sum_{t=0}^{H} \gamma^{t}r(s_{t},a_{t})$, proposed by \cite{c3}.\\ 2) \textbf{Sum-Reward-Value}: Discounted sum of rewards added with the estimated value of the terminal state, given by $\sum_{t=0}^{H-1} \gamma^{t}r(s_{t},a_{t}) + \gamma^{H}{Q}^{\pi}(s_{H}, a_{H})$, proposed by \cite{c6}.\\ 3) \textbf{Sum-Value}: Our proposed discounted sum of state-action values $\sum_{t=0}^{H} \gamma^{t}Q^{\pi}(s_{t},a_{t})$.\\ First, the performance of VS-MBRL is evaluated and compared in standard Gym environments.
+This section compares the proposed value-summation scoring function with the most recent proposed scoring functions in the literature.
+The scoring functions used for comparison purposes are:\\ 1) \textbf{Sum-Reward}: Discounted sum of rewards $\sum_{t=0}^{H} \gamma^{t}r(s_{t},a_{t})$, applied in \cite{c3}.\\ 2) \textbf{Sum-Reward-Value}: Discounted sum of rewards added with the estimated value of the terminal state, given by $\sum_{t=0}^{H-1} \gamma^{t}r(s_{t},a_{t}) + \gamma^{H}{Q}^{\pi}(s_{H}, a_{H})$, applied in \cite{c22}.\\ 3) \textbf{Sum-Value}: Our proposed discounted sum of state-action values $\sum_{t=0}^{H} \gamma^{t}Q^{\pi}(s_{t},a_{t})$.\\ First, the performance of VS-MBRL is evaluated and compared in standard Gym environments.
 Then, VS-MBRL is integrated into the process of learning locomotion skills for the Cassie robot and its performance is compared with other baselines.
+In all simulations, neural networks have the same architecture, including two hidden layers with 256 neurons each.
+In addition, the ReLU activation function is selected for both layers and the Adam optimizer \cite{c40} is used to update the parameters of the network.
 The results indicate that the proposed scoring function outperforms other scoring functions in terms of learning efficiency and average return.